MarcinMoskala/caffeine-suspending/ReadMe.md

 [![](https://jitpack.io/v/MarcinMoskala/caffeine-suspending.svg)](https://jitpack.io/#MarcinMoskala/caffeine-suspending)

-# Wrapper over Caffeine cache library supporting suspending functions
+# Wrapper over Caffeine cache library supporting suspending functions with respect for structured concurrency

 This library is a wrapper over [Caffeine](), a popular cache library.
 It adds support for suspending functions, so that you can use it with coroutines.